Are Solar Panels Worth It? (2022 Pros & Cons Guide)

 So what’s the takeaway here?
 The minimum to go solar won’t vary tremendously — but if your electricity rates are low, your solar system may not generate enough savings to be as worth it.

 A solar payback period is the amount of time it takes to recoup one’s investment in a solar energy system.
 In the US, that figure sits between about 8-15 years on average.

 Most solar proposals and calculators will provide this figure as part of an estimate.
 Of course, your payback period will depend on the amount of electricity your home requires, your local solar policy and your chosen solar financing method.

-Most proposals and solar calculators provide figures based on estimates that customers are capable of purchasing a system — but as solar spreads into the mainstream, financing is becoming a more common way to cover upfront system costs and installation costs.
+Most proposals and solar calculators provide figures based on estimates that customers are capable of purchasing a system — but as solar spreads into the mainstream, financing is becoming a more common way to cover the installation and upfront system expenses.
 When evaluating your payback period, be sure to factor in the interest rates on a solar loan.

 It can be the difference of a few thousand dollars at least.
 For this reason, unless you plan to purchase a system in cash, we don’t recommend going solar if your estimated payback period is 15 years or higher.